 Make sure you praise your puppy each time you actually see it use the piddle pad.

 your commands.
-Most puppies will need to potty within a few minutes of waking,
+Most puppies will need to potty within a few minutes of waking, playing, or

-both piddle pad and outside train your puppy.
+piddle pad and outside train your puppy.
 There will be times that you will be unable to be home in

 time to take your puppy out.
 Also, some puppies do not like to potty in the rain, snow, or extremely

 cold weather.
-For this training to be successful, you will need to be patient,
+For this training to be successful, you will need to be patient, understanding, and